choria-io/website/docs/content/federation/configuration/_index.md

 ## DNS SRV Records

-Like the normal MCollective Server and Client configuration is largely done via SRV records.
+Like the normal Choria Server and Client configuration is largely done via SRV records.
 You can of course manually configure it but with SRV records it will more or less just work.

 Below you'll see DNS records for the 2 SRV Records covering the Federation (left, numbered **1**) and the Collective (right, numbered **2**).
 These are in the domain configured as `srv_domain` to the `choria` class - `ldn.example.net` in the example below.
 We are configuring the middle 3 Federation Brokers.